Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 * Easy to use with modern visuals and layouts.
 * Good performance
 * Modular.
 The customer can decide which modules he needs
-* Real world oriented.
+* Solves real problems.
 Features are drafted and tested by business specialists in the respective fields.
 * Optimized for mobile and desktop
 * Flexible setup (local or remote)
 * Regular updates.
 Either manually or automatically